archfrog/KioskForge/docs/Manual.md

 submit a pull request.
 Please make sure that the result generates a valid, reliable kiosk before submitting the pull request.

 ## Limitations
-KioskForge is currently a console command, but a GUI version is in the works and will probably be released sometime during the summer of 2025.
+KioskForge is currently a console command, but a GUI version is in the works and will be released eventually.

 KioskForge currently uses the X11 windowing system when running Chromium (the open source version of Google Chrome).
 This will be changed eventually so that KioskForge uses the more modern and slightly better supported Wayland windowing system in the kiosk.